-2. Know your progress against goal.
+2. Know your progress against objectives.

 Time flies, as the saying goes.
-Work the list of actions that achieve the defined goals and do a weekly check point on your progress.
+Work the list of actions that achieve the defined OKRs and do a weekly check point on your progress.
 You own your achievements; don’t rely on others to ensure you get there.

 3. Focus on value creation.